1stage/Aquarius-MX/src/rom/v2-0/README.md

   - DEF FN *name* ( *variable* ) = *expression*
     - Action: This sets up a user-defined function that can be used later in the program.
 The function can consist of any mathematical formula.
 User-defined functions save space in programs where a long formula is used in several places.
 The formula need only be specified once, in the definition statement, and then it is abbreviated as a function name.
 It must be executed once, but any subsequent executions are ignored.
       - The function name is the letters FN followed by any variable name.
 This can be 1 or 2 characters, the first being a letter and the second a letter or digit.
-      - The parametern *variable* represents the argument variable or value that will be given in the function call and does not affect any program variable with the same name.
+      - The parameter *variable* represents the argument variable or value that will be given in the function call and does not affect any program variable with the same name.
 For any other variable name in *expression*, the value of that program variable is used.
       - A DEF FN statement must be executed before the function it defines may be called.
 If a function is called before it has been defined, an "Undefined user function" error occurs.
       - Multiple user functions may be defined at once, each with a unique FN name.
 Executing a DEF with the same FN name as a previously defined user function replaces the previous definition with the new one.
 DEF FN is illegal in direct mode.
       - The function is called later in the program by using the function name with a variable in parentheses.
 This function name is used like any other variable, and its value is automatically calculated.